WE PREPARE THE MOST BANKABLE, WINNING PROJECT BUSINSS PLANS TO SUCCESSFULLY RAISE PROJECT FUNDING

 In addition, the legal structure of the project is reiterated in regard to whether the business is a company, sole proprietorship, partnership or corporation, who its principals are (Ownership Structure), and what they will bring to the business (Management Structure).
 The Financial Structure, the Governing Structure, the Procurement Structure, the Marketing Structure, and the Risk Structure are emphasized as well.

 Once the project has been described, the products or services are described as well.
 The product description statement is complete enough to give the reader a clear idea of the promoter's intentions.
 Unique features or variations from concepts that can typically be found in the industry are always helpful in giving the project a competitive edge is critical to positive assessment.

 Market Research and Strategies

-Target Market needs to be defined.
+Target Market is defined.
 Market strategies are the result of a meticulous market analysis.
-A market analysis forces the entrepreneur to become familiar with all aspects of the market so that the target market can be defined and the company can be positioned in order to garner its share of sales.
-A market analysis also enables the entrepreneur to establish pricing, distribution and promotional strategies that will allow the company to become profitable within a competitive environment.
+A market analysis forces the entrepreneur to become familiar with all aspects of the market so that the target market can be defined and the project can be positioned in order to garner its share of sales.
+A market analysis also enables the client to establish pricing, distribution and promotional strategies that will allow the project to become profitable within a competitive environment.
 In addition, it provides an indication of the growth potential within the industry, and this allows the promoter to develop his own estimates for the future of his business.
 The target market narrows down the total market by concentrating on segmentation factors that will determine the total addressable market--the total number of users within the sphere of the business's influence.
 The segmentation factors can be geographic, customer attributes or product-oriented.

-Once the target market has been detailed, it needs to be further defined to determine the total feasible market.
-This can be done in several ways, but most professional planners will delineate the feasible market by concentrating on product segmentation factors that may produce gaps within the market.
+Once the target market has been detailed, it is further defined to determine the total feasible market.
+This is done in several ways, but we delineate the feasible market by concentrating on product segmentation factors that may produce gaps within the market.

 Management and Personnel